-1 was appropriately reflected in budget profiles. ; • There were some frustrations over the pace of decision making when significant investment was needed.
-Some members felt that the action points set out were not immediate enough; Hydrogen was not mentioned in the report; The Committee recommended that a Climate Board be established; • There was a request for the Mayor of West of England to attend a meeting of the Scrutiny Committee to answer questions particularly on this issue.
-It was noted however, that this may mean all the members of the WECA should be invited; • It was pointed out that rail and flight emissions were counted nationally and internationally and therefore excluded from regional emissions data.; • £250k had been allocated, for early business case development, whereas Bristol had allocated £3m as an emergency measure; • There was a request for use of the phrasing Scope 1, 2 and 3 in relation to emissions.
-In response it was stated that the report had deliberately been written in 'plain English' to assist people who may not be familiar with the topic; • The activity of the organisation as a whole was reflected in the budget such as the money and capital being put into the walking and cycling strategy.
+- was appropriately reflected in budget profiles; - There were some frustrations over the pace of decision making when significant investment was needed.
+Some members felt that the action points set out were not immediate enough; - Hydrogen use was not mentioned in the report; - The Committee recommended that a Climate Board be established; - There was a request for the Mayor of the West of England to attend a meeting of the Scrutiny Committee to answer questions particularly on this issue.
+It was noted however, that this may mean all the members of the WECA should be invited; - It was pointed out that rail and flight emissions were counted nationally and internationally and therefore excluded from regional emissions data; - £250k had been allocated, for early business case development, whereas Bristol had allocated £3m as an emergency measure; - There was a request for use of the phrasing Scope 1, 2 and 3 in relation to emissions.
+In response, it was stated that the report had deliberately been written in 'plain English' to assist people who may not be familiar with the topic; - The activity of the organisation as a whole was reflected in the budget such as the money and capital being put into the walking and cycling strategy.
 The action plans in development would develop emergency actions further.
 Climate change actions were embedded in every report produced by the Authority.
 Regular meetings took place with the officers from the constituent authorities.
-However, different authorities were at different stages.
-The governance arrangements had been considered by political leaders and changes to those arrangements were a matter for the political leaders to agree at their committee meeting on 31 January 2020.
-There were plans for WECA to upgrade its website; The Authority was also working with M4 corridor partners to develop a 'hydrogen corridor demonstrator' for freight and heavy goods; All four of the Authority's Boards had been given chance to comment on the Climate Emergency report and those comments would be shared with WECA Committee as part of its decision-making process; The Committee recommended that the pre-existing budget schemes be reviewed in context of the climate emergency; The Committee also felt that delays in setting up some of the projects had led to some opportunities missed, with projects taking three years or more in the planning stage; The Committee called upon WECA to become a designated low carbon champion organisation by embedding this within its culture.
-AGREED: That the report be noted and the Committee place on record its comments to the WECA Committee together with its view that £250k of resource was inadequate to tackle this issue.
+However, different authorities were at different stages. - The governance arrangements had been considered by political leaders and changes to those arrangements were a matter for the political leaders to agree at their committee meeting on 31 January 2020. - There were plans for WECA to upgrade its website; - The Authority was also working with M4 corridor partners to develop a 'hydrogen corridor demonstrator' for freight and heavy goods; - All four of the Authority's Boards had been given chance to comment on the Climate Emergency report and those comments would be shared with WECA Committee as part of its decision-making process; - The Committee recommended that the pre-existing budget schemes be reviewed in context of the climate emergency; - The Committee also felt that delays in setting up some of the projects had led to some opportunities missed, with projects taking three years or more in the planning stage; - The Committee called upon WECA to become a designated low carbon champion organisation by embedding this within its culture.

+AGREED: That the report be noted and the Committee place on record its comments to the WECA Committee together with its view that £250k of resource was inadequate to tackle this issue (see appendix 1).

 (Cllrs Mike Bird and Huw James left the meeting after this item).

-8 REVIEW OF 31 JANUARY 2020 WECA COMMITTEE AND JOINT COMMITTEE 0 REPORTS, INCLUDING THE 2020/21 BUDGET REPORTS Malcolm Coe, Director of Investment and Corporate Services, introduced a report with an accompanying presentation that provided a summary of the various budget and finance reports that would be considered by WECA Committee at its meeting on 31 January 2020. reports that would be considered by weon committee at its meeting on or bandary 2020.
-The following comments were made: • WECA had been created for long-term investment in the region but had to week had been created for long-term investment in the region but had to demonstrate additionality; L demonistrate additionality,
+REVIEW OF 31 JANUARY 2020 WECA COMMITTEE AND JOINT COMMITTEE REPORTS, INCLUDING THE 2020/21 BUDGET REPORTS

+Malcolm Coe, Director of Investment and Corporate Services, introduced a report with an accompanying presentation that provided a summary of the various budget and finance reports that would be considered by WECA Committee at its meeting on 31 January 2020.

+The following comments were made:

+WECA had been created for long-term investment in the region but had to demonstrate additionality;